 What does the program offer?

-We pack the days with hands-on practice, lively discussion, and brainstorming; evenings include film screenings, guest speakers, and social events.
+We pack the days with hands-on practice, lively discussion, and brainstorming.
 We’ll welcome industry insiders as guest speakers, offering rare access to potential mentors, collaborators, sponsors, and backers.
 The workshop includes on-campus lodging and meals — all that participants have to do is focus on their craft and soak up the inspiration.

 Who should apply?

 This workshop was designed for filmmakers.
 To get the most from the program, applicants should have a strong desire to take the next step in all aspects of their filmmaking, including pre-production, pitching, location skills, the handling of the edit, and distribution.
-Past participants have included elite athletes transitioning to filmmaking, expeditionists wanting to expand to different media platforms, and established filmmakers wanting to break into the adventure genre.
+Past participants have included elite athletes transitioning to filmmaking, adventurers wanting to expand to different media platforms, and established filmmakers wanting to break into the adventure genre.